anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 In production ML, you usually have to find ways to collect data.

-#### Example: predicting time spent on airport security checkpoint
+#### Example: predicting time spent on the airport security checkpoint

 ![Airport line example](figures/course2/week1/airport_line.png)

 One person at the start of the line and another one recorded the time each passenger entered or left the line. **Painful!**

-#### ML: Data is a First Class Citizen
+#### ML: Data is a First-Class Citizen

 -  Software 1.0
     - Explicit instructions to the compute
 - Software 2.0
     - Specify some goal on the behavior of a program
-    - Find solution using optimization techniques
+    - Find a solution using optimization techniques
     - Good data is key to success
     - Code in Software = Data in ML